 We operate our business in markets that are both highly regulated and rapidly evolving.
 We are subject to numerous federal and state laws and regulations affecting the manufacturing, packaging, labeling and sale of food, beverages, dietary supplements, and personal care products/cosmetics, as well as the use of hemp and hemp-derived ingredients like CBD in such products.
 The FDA regulates hemp and hemp-derived ingredients in FDA-regulated products pursuant to the provisions of the FDCA and regulations promulgated pursuant to it, in particular those related to adulteration and labeling of cosmetic, food, and dietary supplements.
-The FDA has issued guidance on the subject and issued letters to companies regarding claims made for products and the use of such ingredients in various products.
+The FDA has issued guidance on the subject and issued letters to companies regarding claims made for products and the use of such ingredients.
+At various products.
 The FDA also initiated a task force to evaluate pathways for further regulation of hemp and hemp-derived ingredients.
-At various times, bills pertaining to the regulation of hemp and hemp-derived ingredients have been introduced in both the U.S. Senate and the U.S. House of Representatives, and additional proposed legislation is expected to be introduced in the future to clarify the regulatory status of cannabinoids from hemp generally and CBD generally.
+At various times, bills pertaining to the regulation is expected to be introduced in the future to clarify the regulatory status of cannabinoids from hemp generally and CBD generally.
 Future legislation approved by Congress and signed by the President, or rulemaking promulgated by the FDA, could either positively or adversely impact the future sale of products by the Company.